nicnocquee/PPION-Website/README.md

 ## Database

 1. Create a new database in MySQL with name: `ppion`.
-Can be anything, but make sure to assign the database name in `application/config/database.php`.
+Can be anything, doesn't need to be `ppion`, but make sure to assign the database name in `application/config/database.php` (the database name you created in the mysql should be the same as the database name you define in database.php file).

 2. Open Terminal (Unix/Mac).

-3. Go to `application` directory.
+3. Go to `application` directory in the root folder of this app.

 4. Run this: `php doctrine.php orm:schema-tool:create`